lukasz-gosiewski/contributors-java/README.md

 Project is using Github API to gather data.
 Without authorization rate limits are low, so it is possible to use Github Personal Access Token.
 To use the token, env variable `GH_TOKEN` must be set in the context.

+# Additional notes

+Tests from `ManualTests` class are skipped.
+These tests were created to help with TDD approach and are not intended to use as automatic tests.